David Bond Clock Repairs

 Realistically, how long will it take?

-The nature of the business means that I am usually fully booked up for about three months.
+The nature of the business means that I am usually fully booked up for a few months.
 If you do decide to go ahead, I will make a note in my diary to arrange acceptance and will contact you to make arrangements.
 I will usually be able to start work on your clock within a month of receiving it.
 It is best to assume that the clock will be away for at least a month after work starts but, on average, it will be around two months.

 What if I am not sure if my clock is single train, two train or three train?